 In the last few years, the number of students in America who take prescription drugs to improve their concentration has increased dramatically.
 These drugs are often the ones meant for people with conditions like Attention Deficit Hyperactive Disorder (ADHD).
 ADHD is a mental condition which can make academic life more difficult for school children by making concentration for long periods difficult.
 Drugs like Ritalin and Adderall are often prescribed to people with ADHD to help them to concentrate.

 Between 2010 and 2011, 24% of US college students took drugs like these without a prescription.
 Most students who took this sort of drug explained that the medicine helped them to concentrate on difficult assignments such as essays.
-Stimulants like these are potent chemicals and to take them without prescription and medical advice is very risky.
+Stimulants like these are potent chemicals and to take them without prescription and medical advice is very risky, some may end up in a bad situation, where a drug addiction recovery marysville wa center would be their only option.
 In 2010, 15,600 ER cases were caused by improper use of these drugs; 8,148 of patients were adviced to go through Transitions Recovery programs and were between the ages of 18 and 25.
 In addition, the patience and graft which are needed to complete difficult assignments are important life skills, students who don’t learn how to complete these tasks through their own effort risk not do as well in their careers.